Programming & Data Processing

 └─→ Use CSV (or JSON with compression)

-• Use consistent key naming (camelCase or snake_case)
+• Pick a key naming convention (camelCase or snake_case) and stick with it

-• Validate with JSON Schema for production APIs
+• Use JSON Schema to validate production APIs

 • Minify for production, pretty-print for development

-• Use UTF-8 encoding to avoid character issues
+• Use UTF-8 encoding (this alone prevents most character issues)

-• Quote fields that contain commas, quotes, or newlines
+• Quote any field that contains commas, quotes, or newlines

-• Specify the delimiter (comma, semicolon, tab) in documentation
+• Document your delimiter choice (comma, semicolon, tab) somewhere obvious

-• Consider JSON or Protocol Buffers for new projects
+• For new projects, consider JSON or Protocol Buffers instead

 JSON to CSV